dreamanlan/MetaDSL/README.md

 - Script interpreter with several hundred lines of code: https://github.com/dreamanlan/ScriptInterpreterByDsl0 与 https://github.com/dreamanlan/ScriptInterpreterByDsl
 - Unity3d terrain generation based on DSL:https://github.com/dreamanlan/TerrainGenByDsl
 - Unity3d game course Demo uses DSL to implement a command queue-based script and is used to write game logic:https://github.com/dreamanlan/GameDemo
 - A relatively complete client and server architecture based on c# and unity3d.
-DSL is used to implement high-level game logic and various editor tools as well as the description of the plot, skills, and matching tables mentioned earlier: https://github.com/dreamanlan/CSharpGameFramework
+DSL is used to implement high-level game logic and various editor tools as well as the description of the story, skills, and matching tables mentioned earlier: https://github.com/dreamanlan/CSharpGameFramework
 - A cross-platform batch script interpreter: https://github.com/dreamanlan/BatchCommand
 - C# rewriting tool based on roslyn (insert specified function calls at the beginning and end of functions containing new, which can be used to profile memory), using DSL as the configuration language:https://github.com/dreamanlan/CSharpHookRewriter
 - C# useless class analysis tool based on roslyn (can be used to clean up abandoned code), using DSL as the configuration language: https://github.com/dreamanlan/UnusedClass